MEDomics-UdeS/MEDomics-UdeS-website/content/en/authors/mohammed-benabbassi/_index.md

 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.
 user_groups:
-  - Auxiliaires de recherche
+  - Research Assistants
 ---

-Mohammed Benabbassi est auxiliaire de recherche dans le laboratoire MEDomics UdeS depuis 2022.
+Mohammed Benabbassi is a research assistant in the MEDomics UdeS laboratory since 2022.